Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 - Using tools exhausts you

 ARTIFICER*
-+ ESPLODE on command after a charge-up!*
++ ESPLODE on command after a charge-up!
 + Immune to explosions
 + Creepers don't care about you
-+ Double jump with an explosion!*
++ Double jump with an explosion!
-+ Unarmed strikes deal more damage*
++ Unarmed strikes deal more damage
-+ Spears stick to entities & explode after a short pause, but take some food*
 + Shot arrows can explode*
 = You launch yourself with an explosion on pounce! (this one's just visual, though.)
 - Explode on death (this deletes your items & destroys blocks)